MinaProtocol/mina/src/lib/merkle_ledger/README.md

 # Merkle ledgers

-A Merkle ledger is a binary tree with a fixed depth, whose leaves contain account data.
+A Merkle ledger is essentially a binary tree with a fixed depth, whose leaves contain account data.
 Each node in the tree has an associated hash and from those node hashes, a Merkle root can be computed.
+Ledgers also maintain some bookkeeping data stored outside the binary tree.
 In Mina, there are several implementations of the ledger data structure, with some common features.

 The basic interface for ledgers is in `Base_ledger_intf.ml`.
 The items below help to explain some of the types and terminology mentioned